rizvisharis/rizvisharis/README.md

 ### Hi there 👋
 I'm a Back-End Software Engineer from Srilanka

-- 🔭 I’m currently working on multiple backend projects using Laravel and Spring
+- 🔭 I’m currently working on multiple backend projects using Laravel and Spring Boot
-- 🌱 I’m currently learning on Python and IOS development
+- 🌱 I’m currently learning on Python and JS
 <br>

 ## Connect with me